emqx/blog/en/202108/mqtt-broker-clustering-part-2-sticky-session-load-balancing.md

 ## Sticky session with HAProxy 2.4

-To minimise the prerequisites, in this demo cluster, we’ll start two EMQ X nodes and an HAProxy 2.4 in docker containers.
+To minimise the prerequisites, in this demo cluster, we’ll start two EMQX nodes and an HAProxy 2.4 in docker containers.

 ### Create a docker network